GovTechSG/TechBiz-Documentation/request-for-techbiz-account.md

 # Request for TechBiz subscription account

-This section guides how Public officers can request for a TechBiz subscription account.
+Public officers can use TechBiz portal to request for a [TechBiz subscription account](techbiz-subscription-account.md)

+This document guides you to the following:

 ## Audience